Highway Patrol PSD Unit

 PSD Raya is a Belgian Malinois born in 2019.
 She came from Croatia to begin her career with the South Dakota Highway Patrol in the spring of 2021.
 Once joining the South Dakota Highway Patrol, she became trained and certified to detect narcotics.
 PSD Raya and her handler, Trooper D. Johnson, patrol the central part of the state.
 She is a high-energy dog with a lot of drive and enjoys working toward improving our community.

-Trooper Dale joined the Highway Patrol in 2009 and became a PSD handler in 2012.
-PSD Sadie is Trooper Dale’s second partner.
+Trooper Michael Dale started with the South Dakota Highway Patrol in March 2009 and joined the police service dog unit in 2012.
+PSD Sadie is Trooper Dale's second partner.
 Sadie is a Belgian Malinois born July 9, 2013 in Holland.
 Sadie started her career with the Highway Patrol in 2016.
 Sadie is certified in explosives detection, criminal apprehension, and tracking.
-The team is currently stationed in Rapid City.
+Trooper Dale and Sadie are stationed in Rapid City.

 Police Service Dog Sem is a Belgian Malinois who came to the United States from Holland in 2017 at just under one year old.
 Sem was purchased by the South Dakota Highway patrol in January 2018 and completed his initial narcotics detector dog training in Rapid City.
 Since that time, Sem has been instrumental in the seizure of hundreds of pounds of illegal drugs/narcotics, as well as large amounts of drug related currency and assets.
 Sem and his handler primarily patrol the highways in the Black Hills area and assist agents of both the Rapid City and Northern Hills Drug Task Force.